 The graduate program in Communication Sciences and Disorders is accredited by the Council of Academic Accreditation (CAC).
 Pre-requisite courses that provide a foundational understanding of speech, language, hearing, and swallowing, as well as (basic) courses in natural sciences, physical sciences, social sciences, and math must be completed to meet accreditation standards.

-We require all courses be completed or in process of completion when applying to the program.
+We require all courses be completed prior to enrolling in the program.
+Official transcripts must be submitted to verify completion.
 Courses include:

 - Biological Science (Science of living things-Biology, Human Anatomy, etc)